 It's common for people traveling in contained spaces to be more susceptible to easily transmitted viral and bacterial illnesses such as flu, stomach and respiratory bugs, and colds.
-The single most effective way to prevent this is frequent hand-washing.
+The single most effective way to prevent this is frequent hand washing.
 We ask all travelers to be extra diligent in their normal hand-washing hygiene, and to drink plenty of fluids for proper hydration.
 Simple steps like these will help ensure that everyone enjoys the comfortable, carefree vacation they looked forward to.

-Vaccinations:
+Vaccinations

-Check with the CDC: To ensure you receive any needed vaccinations we suggest that you check the current recommendations of the U.S. Centers for Disease Control and Prevention (CDC) for the geographical region that you are going to travel.
+Check with the CDC: To ensure you receive any needed vaccinations we suggest that you check the current recommendations of the U.S. Centers for Disease Control and Prevention (CDC) for your destination.
 You can contact them at:

-- On-line if you have access to the Internet, we suggest you visit the CDC's Web site at www.cdc.gov/travel, where you will find comprehensive information about preventing illness while traveling. - By phone-at the CDC's International Traveler's Hotline toll-free at 1-800-232-4636 24 hours a day.
-Please note that automated information is arranged topically by disease, rather than by country or region.
+- On-line if you have access to the Internet, we suggest you visit the CDC's Web site at www.cdc.gov/travel, where you will find comprehensive information about preventing illness while traveling. - By phone-at the CDC's Hotline toll-free at 1-800-232-4636 24 hours a day.
+Please note that automated information may be arranged topically by disease, rather than by country or region.